 Things to Do in Musandam, Oman

-Firstly, I urge you to spend three nights on the Musandam Peninsula, at minimum.
+Firstly, I urge you to spend three nights on the Musandam Peninsula, if possible.
 Each of the three suggestions below could easily fill an entire day each.
-I left after four days, feeling like there was still more I could explore.

 1. Visit Jebel al Harim in the Hajar Mountains.

 This is by far the most memorable place I visited in the entire Musandam Peninsula.
+And that is saying a lot!
+Whether you self-drive or visit Jebel al Harim by tour, you need to see it.

 “Jebel al Harim” in English translates to Mountain of Women.
 Long ago, local women would trek up to the safety of the mountains when the village men were off on extended fishing and pearling trips.
 The highest peak of the peninsula sits at 2087m tall.